ngs-docs/2021-GGG298/Week8-Rmarkdown_for_reports_documentation_and_beyond/README.md

 ### 4. Repeat steps 2 & 3 until project is complete!

-**Challenge** Create an Rmarkdown pick two graphs from this [Data Visualization with ggplot2](https://www.mailman.columbia.edu/sites/default/files/media/fdawg_ggplot2.html) and create an Rmarkdown document explaining which two plots you picked and your interpretation of what is happening in the plot.
+**Challenge** Pick two graphs from this [Data Visualization with ggplot2](https://www.mailman.columbia.edu/sites/default/files/media/fdawg_ggplot2.html) and create an Rmarkdown document explaining which two plots you picked and your interpretation of what is happening in the plot.
+Don't forget to insert a bit of markdown magic in your narrative text!
+Render the file and send the `.html` file to sejoslin@ucdavis.edu a subject line titled "GGG298-Rmarkdown Iris Plots"

 ## Rendering from the command line